 Scott criticized, from a hindsight perspective, that State of Euphoria suffered from too many riffs which could’ve been used in separate songs.
 The riff-cramming was more likely to do with not wanting to be seen as repetitive, especially due to the progressive nature of Metallica’s 4th album (which had been released one month before the release of Anthrax’s 4th album).
-Another problem is that 1988 was when the musicians of Anthrax were thinking about replacing Joey with John.
+James Hetfield criticized his own album by saying that there were enough riffs on Metallica’s masterpiece to form twelve other songs.
+Another problem for Anthrax is that 1988 was when the musicians of Anthrax were thinking about replacing Joey with John Bush.

 What I will mention is that the band’s mascot can be seen on a TV set in the distant right corner.
 On top of the TV is a miniature of H.R.
 Giger’s xenomorph.
-On the back wall, there are 2 windows which suggest that the band is near a planet.
-Most notably, there is a miniature cut-out poster of Batman which can be seen in between 2 of the windows.
+On the back wall, there are two windows which suggest that the band is near a planet.
+Most notably, there is a miniature cut-out poster of Batman which is in between two of the windows.
 This is a reference to the fact that a part of the intro to Make Me Laugh is reminiscent of the TV theme.
 Scott claimed that the part had the same chromatic structure of the Batman riff.
-To summarize the poster, I will say the smorgasbord of colours (from the abundance of pop culture artefacts) is a far cry from the bland nature of most metal artwork.
+To summarize the centerfold, I will say the smorgasbord of colours (from the abundance of pop culture artefacts) is a far cry from the bland nature of most metal artwork (especially contemporary covers).

-If things weren’t already bad enough, the last few weeks of Ozzy’s tour saw the quirky quintet being replaced by Winger for 2 reasons i.e. the surface reason and the secret reason.
-The surface reason was that Winger were more relevant.
+If things weren’t already bad enough, the last few weeks of Ozzy Osbourne’s tour saw the quirky quintet being replaced by Winger for two reasons i.e. the surface reason and the secret reason.
+The surface reason was that Winger were way more relevant.
 Artistically, Ozzy was increasingly veering away from heavy metal to pop metal.
 Commercially, Winger’s self-titled début LP was more profitable than State of Euphoria.
-The secret reason was that Anthrax were more lucrative.
-The promoters didn’t think Ozzy should be upstaged by them like he had been by Metallica in 1986.
+The secret reason was that Anthrax were more lucrative than Ozzy.
+The promoters didn’t think that he should be upstaged by them like he had been by Metallica in 1986.
 This was confirmed by Joey (whose knowledge is impressive considering that he wasn’t as business-minded as Charlie).
-Johnny Zazula (Anthrax’s manager and producer) didn’t exactly see eye-to-eye with Sharon Osbourne on some issues including merchandise.
+Johnny Zazula (the manager and producer of Anthrax) didn’t exactly see eye-to-eye with Sharon Osbourne on some issues including merchandise.

 This is what Joey had to say about the Ozzy tour: